AdamSturge/Engine-Blog/pages/mydoc/mydoc_hello_sphere.md

 ## UV Sphere
 The kind of sphere we'll be generating is called a UV sphere.
 There are other, more visually appealing ways to build a sphere, but for our purposes a UV spehere will do.
 See [here](https://blender.stackexchange.com/questions/72/what-is-the-difference-between-a-uv-sphere-and-an-icosphere) for a discussion of UV spheres vs icospheres

 A UV sphere is built by evaluating the parametric equation for a sphere on a grid.
+Since our model matrix will handle moving the sphere from local coorindates to world coordinates we can without loss of generality place the sphere at the origin of it's local coordinate system.

-For reference a sphere can be parameterized by [3 coordinates](https://en.wikipedia.org/wiki/Spherical_coordinate_system) (*r*,*u*,*v*).
+A sphere can be parameterized by [3 coordinates](https://en.wikipedia.org/wiki/Spherical_coordinate_system) (*r*,*u*,*v*).
-We'll be dealing with a hallow sphere so the radius, *r*, will be fixed.
+We'll be dealing with a hallow sphere so the radius, *r*, will be fixed. *u* can range from [0,2pi] and *v* can range from [0,pi].
+You can think of *u* and *v* as longitude and latitude.

 To translate back into cartesian coordinates we make use of the following tranformation rules.

 ```